openstack-infra/system-config/doc/source/running-your-own.rst

     . file to let git add it).  ``http://ci.openstack.org/stackforge.html`` covers how it gets populated when your infrastructure is working.

-  * Ditto projects.yaml, which is passed in from your review.pp - something like
+  * Ditto projects.yaml and projects.ini, which is passed in from your review.pp - something like $PROJECT/templates/review.projects.yaml.erb
-    $PROJECT/templates/review.projects.yaml.erb
+    and $PROJECT/templates/projects.ini.erb

   * set_agreements is a database migration tool for gerrit CLAs; not needed unless you have CLAs.